-Symptoms of brain tumors are naturally going to vary depending on the brain area affected and the type of tumor.
+Symptoms of brain tumors are naturally going to vary depending on the area of the brain affected and the type of tumor.
 The tumor’s size and rate of growth are also important factors determining the severity of symptoms, if any.
-Small benign brain tumors might never present with symptoms.
+Small benign brain tumors might never present any symptoms.

 Generalized symptoms for brain tumors may include:

 - Headaches that become more frequent, severe or that change in distribution and intensity of pain